 Help former employees get a new job

 In 2011, Nokia laid off 18,000 employees.
 Having experienced protests, boycotts and bad press back in 2008 when they let go of 2,300 employees, senior managers of the telecom firm knew that they had to do things differently this time.
-So, they developed a program called Bridge to help employees find a new job inside or outside Nokia, start their own business, learn new skills or pursue their personal goals.
+So, they developed a program to help employees find a new job inside or outside Nokia, start their own business, learn new skills or pursue their personal goals.
 As a result, former employees managed to build successful startups and Nokia maintained a good reputation as an employer.

 When you’re going through layoffs, it might seem counterintuitive to spend money on transitioning laid-off employees or training them for new jobs.
 While the idea may seem well-intentioned, it’s understandable that it’s not always realistic.
 There are other, though, less costly things you can do: offer resume-building advice, connect laid-off employees through your network or cover the fees for a short-term online course or a local college program that will help former employees build upon their skills or transition to new careers.
 In other words, don’t leave employees in the lurch; show them in action that you truly respect their contribution to the company and that the layoff is not a matter of poor individual performance.